pandas-dev/pandas/doc/source/user_guide/scale.rst

 in Modin: Ray_, Dask_, `MPI through unidist`_, HDK_.
 The partitioning schema of a Modin DataFrame partitions it along both columns and rows because it gives Modin flexibility and scalability in both the number of columns and the number of rows.
-Let's take a look at how we can read the data from a CSV file with Modin the same way as with pandas and perform a simple operation on the data.
+Let's take a look at how we can read the data from a CSV file with Modin the same way as with pandas and perform a custom operation on the data.

 .. code-block:: ipython